 “Craaaaaaaaaa!”
 The lizard, it seemed, did not like that at all.
 Viciously screeching, it turned towards Eveth, and reared back in rage.

 Jaws opening, Eveth thought it might possibly be trying to spit something.
 Acid, or material that possessed a similar effect.
-Dark, purple saliva seeped out between jagged teeth.
+Dark, purple saliva seeped out between jagged teeth, leaving scorches on the ground below.

 “Watch out!”
 Alem warned, loudly.
 “It’s got an ability!”